seng438-winter-2023/seng438-a2-Spady7702/seng438-a2-team_number.md

 * Third test: 'create2DNumberArrayNegativeValues()' passes a 'double[] data' with values = {{-1.0, -2.0, -3.0, -4.0, -5.0}, {-6.0, -7.0, -8.0}, {-1.0}}.
 It is then passed towards Data.Utilities.createNumberArray2D() as an argument.
 The test case expects 'createNumberArray2D()' to return a 2D array of Number objects = {{-1.0, -2.0, -3.0, -4.0, -5.0}, {-6.0, -7.0, -8.0}, {-1.0}}.

-As the system does not explicitly define boundaries for inputs, we test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. createEmptyNumberArray2D() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input.
+We test both negative and positive numbers as a form of equivalence partitioning and boundary value analysis. createEmptyNumberArray2D() acts as a boundary value and use case test, evaluating how the function behaves with an unexpected input.

 Neither createNumberArray or createNumberArray2D's tests utilize mocking, thus a discussion of mocking's benefits and drawbacks is not applicable.